 A concussion is a brain injury that is most commonly caused by a blow to the head or trunk, or by the head or body forcefully impacting the ground.
 Concussions most commonly occur without loss of consciousness.
-Typically, there are subtle indications that a concussion has occurred, such as the studentathlete shaking his head, stumbling, or appearing dazed or stunned.
+Typically, there are subtle indications that a concussion has occurred, such as the student-athlete shaking their head, stumbling, or appearing dazed or stunned.